Table of Contents

 The Application for Social Security Disability, the Adult Disability Report, and the Work History Report you are required to submit must provide enough information for the SSA and your state’s Disability Determination Services (DDS) to make a sound decision about your eligibility for SSD benefits.
 The information needed includes the following:

 - Copy of your birth certificate or baptismal certificate

-- Names, addresses and phone numbers of the doctors, caseworkers, hospitals and clinics that took care of you—in regard to your disability—and the dates of your visits
+- Names, addresses, and phone numbers of the doctors, caseworkers, hospitals, and clinics that took care of you—regarding your disability—and the dates of your visits

 - Names and dosage of all the medicines you take

 - Laboratory and test results regarding your disability

 - Medical records from your doctors, therapists, hospitals, clinics, and caseworkers you have on hand

 - Summary of where you worked and the kind(s) of work you did

 - Copy of your most recent IRS W-2 Form (if self-employed, include a copy of your federal tax return for the past year)